martinlackner/abcvoting/paper/paper.md

   Resampling, and the Truncated Polya Urn model (see the work of
   @howtosample for details).
 - Algorithms for analyzing the **axiomatic properties** of a given committee.
-  To name a few important axiomatic properties, `abcvoting` supports Proportional Justified Representation [@pjr17], Extended Justified Representation [@justifiedRepresentation], Priceability [@pet-sko:laminar],
+  To name a few important properties, `abcvoting` supports Proportional Justified Representation [@pjr17], Extended Justified Representation [@justifiedRepresentation], Priceability [@pet-sko:laminar],